Occupational Health and Safety Code

 (c) the period determined by a blaster.

-Despite subsections (2) and (3), an employer and a blaster must ensure that no worker exits suitable cover or returns to the blasting area until
+Despite subsections (4) and (5), an employer and a blaster must ensure that no worker returns to the blasting area or exits suitable cover until

 (a) the blasting cable is disconnected from the blasting machine,